Isuzu Trooper: SsangYong Korando Family

-In 1988, SsangYong Motors started licensed production of the Isuzu Trooper and sold it as the Korando Family.
-It was only marketed in South Korea, Scandinavia, Southeast Asia and to a lesser degree South America.
-It used the same 2.2-liter diesel engine (Korean-built units being called "DC23" rather than C223) but as of September 1991 the naturally aspirated Peugeot 2.5-liter XD3P diesel engine also became available.
+It was primarily marketed in South Korea, Southeast Asia, some European countries, and to a lesser degree South America.
+In Europe it was originally sold simply as the SsangYong Family.

+Initially, it used the Trooper's 2.2-liter diesel engine (Korean-built units being called "DC23" rather than C223), but in September 1991 the Peugeot 2.5-liter XD3P diesel engine became available.
 Isuzu's fuel injected 2.6-liter petrol engine was also installed, beginning in July 1991.
+Other changes included the addition of translucent headlamps and a chrome radiator grille.
+The KF had a 5-speed manual transmission.

-In August 1994 the Korando Family received a facelift, becoming the "New Family" in the process.
-This also meant that all previous engine options were replaced by a 2.3-liter Mercedes-Benz OM601 diesel engine.
-The Family was discontinued in 1996, as the next generation Korando was presented.
+The New Korando Family (Korean: 뉴 코란도는 훼미리; RR: Nyu Kolando Hwemili) was launched in August 1994.
+All previous engine options were replaced by a 2.3-liter Mercedes-Benz OM601 diesel engine.